abendaniocarlo/seatwork/README.md

-# sms
+# seatwork
-sms by man-awit and abendanio
+Student Management System by Man-awit and Abendanio

 Contributors: